A journalist for 44 years Janis’ first and only job was at The Shields Gazette…

 I fell very lucky and got taken on as trainee reporter and signed my indentures for three years.
 I literally learnt on the job then periodically being sent to college learning the law and shorthand, then at the end of the three years got my National Council for the Training of Journalists proficiency certificate.

 I spent a lot of time covering court cases, council meetings, area health meetings that sort of thing.
 Then if you were covering a story where somebody had done something or something awful had happened to them you would go out with a photographer, interview them, take some photographs, get back to the office and write your story up.

 Sometimes you would get the story over a telephone interview but I liked going out and seeing people because it was the only way of getting the feel of the story plus you picked up other things as well.

 The dreaded part of the job is what is called these days, the death knock, and a lot of times you ended up getting the bums rush.
 It was having to go and see somebody where someone had died possibly in tragic circumstances.

 A lot of time people would speak to you because they wanted the story to be right, to make sure you understand what the person who had died was like.
 So yeah it can be a surprise to find how willing people are to talk.

 You’d been to the event, got your notes down then find a telephone box and hope you’ve got the right money.
 If you didn’t you’d reverse the charges (laughs).

 You are writing it in your head as you are dictating it down the phone line.
 Hoping to hell you are getting it right.
 Terrifying at times but brilliant training.

-The messenger would come across from the office pick your story up, take it back and that would get in that nights paper.
+The messenger would come across from the office pick your story up, take it back and that would get in that night’s paper.
 That’s how current it was.
-Even covering trials in Newcastle Crown Court you would phone your copy over after an hour or two of the trial for that night’s paper.
+Even covering trials in Newcastle Crown Court, you would phone your copy over after an hour or two of the trial for that night’s paper.

-Yes there was always certain jobs that you did before the end of the week, one was the Agoes which was snippets of what happened 25 or 50 years ago that went in to the paper and the other was the wedding reports.
+Yes there was always certain jobs that you did before the end of the week, one was the Agoes which was snippets of what happened 25 or 50 years ago that went into the paper and the other was the wedding reports.

 People would come into the office and pick up a form that had to be filled in with the details of the bride and groom, their parents, what they did for a living, what the bride and bridesmaids would be wearing, anything special about it and name of the church.

 You would see them married up together on the Monday.
 There was a kudos of having it in the Gazette.
 Do people realize now just how valued the Gazette was, you had achieved something if you were in the paper.

 Cookson Country in the paper started in the late 1980’s and it had been such a success with the use of the old photographs.
 I can’t remember who brought up the idea, it was maybe the editor or management but they said ‘Why don’t we do a book, a spin off from Cookson’.

 The first one was very popular, we done that about 1993 or 4 because my son Alexander was only a baby.
 I look back now and wonder how I accomplished it really, working, having a small child and doing them.
 There’s five of them in all with the last one in 1999.

-Did you find it hard work to put them together or did they fall into place ?
-No it wasn’t hard work I think for the first one, the blue one, I settled on the things around the town that were most well-known, like the Market, Old Town Hall, Comical Corner, Marsden Grotto and Marine Parks so it was easy to come up with a selection of things to do, and the Gazette did have this wonderful collection of old pictures.
+No, it wasn’t hard work I think for the first one, the blue one, I settled on the things around the town that were most well-known, like the Market, Old Town Hall, Comical Corner, Marsden Grotto and Marine Parks so it was easy to come up with a selection of things to do, and the Gazette did have this wonderful collection of old pictures.

 I think what I was struck by most and this had come out of Cookson in a way was how hard people’s lives had been.
 I did a bit about guys gathering sea coal, you had all this coal that was washed from out of the ground seams and spilled off ships, and men would go and gather it.

 I wasn’t aware how poor parts of Shields had been, the riverside area especially, that was a learning curve.
 Also to see how much the place had changed, then how in some instances it had stayed the same.

 This photograph (above left) is at the top of Mile End Road of the old corporation staithes where all the midnight mechanics would go round and empty the ash closets, then it was all taken to the staithes put in hoppers, taken out to sea and dumped.

-It used to be one street with pubs and shop’s along it, people now go to York for the Shambles with it’s little streets, we had that.
+It used to be one street with pubs and shops along it, people now go to York for the Shambles with its little streets, we had that.
 But because it was so dilapidated and insanitary it was all cleared.

 It’s important, you’ve got to know and understand where we have come from and how the town has been shaped.
 But I have a profound dislike of the word nostalgia.
 I hated it when Cookson page was referred to as nostalgia.

 I never tried to look at the past through rose tinted spectacles, you look at those old photographs in the books we’ve talked about, families in those houses on the riverside were living in appalling conditions, the sewage, the water supply was poor, walls of the houses full of bugs, people were hungry, they were dirty – there’s no nostalgia for that.

 Since I’ve retired I have done some work with school children and they are absolutely fascinated by things you tell them.
 I’ve taken some on walks along the riverside, to The Customs House and where Brighams dock was and tell them they would have been covered in coal dust sitting near The Customs House, where the old coal staithes where.

 They are fascinated about it, I tell them to go home and talk to their parents, talk to Granda and Grandma what life was like when they where children.
 Don’t get seduced by nostalgia for the olden days, cos they were hard…really hard.

-Gary Alikivi Interview January 2020
+Alikivi Interview January 2020